xerolinux/XeroWiki/docs/script.md

     **User Data** : I will not be held responsible for any data loss resulting from selection of the wrong drive. **BE VERY CAREFUL HERE**.

-Anyway, let's make sure we skip the parts I mentioned in the video, like *Profiles*, *Drivers*, *Extra Packages* and *Extra Repos*, since everything will now be done **Post-Install** via my Toolkit.
+Anyway, let's make sure we skip the parts like *Profiles*, *Drivers*, *Extra Packages* and *Extra Repos*, since everything will now be done **Post-Install** via my Toolkit.
 Don't forget to set parallel downloads to as many as you like for faster downloads.
 Also as mentioned, we do not need to enable any extra repos like *multilib* since my script will do that for us later on.

 Now once everything is configured and set, hit install, sit back, grab a cup of Tea/Coffee and watch it do its thing.
 Might take a while it all depends on Internet connection...